 "Hurry!"
 Mimi urged, grabbing Palmon and stomping through the snow as quickly as she could.
 "I don't wanna see any more wolves!"

-Izzy and Yolei had to agree; it wouldn't do to be outside in the dark.
-They followed the tracks in the snow back through the forest, reaching the cabin as the first stars began to twinkle.
-They found Willis standing by the stove, mixing a bowl of white batter.
+Izzy and Yolei had to agree.
+They followed the tracks in the snow back through the forest, reaching the cabin as the first stars began to twinkle through the trees.
+They found Willis at the stove, mixing a bowl of white batter.
 He turned and smiled widely as they pulled their coats off.
 "Izzy!" he said, excitedly running to them.
 "All OK?"

 "Yes!"
-Izzy said, taking his purple Crest out of his pocket and showing it to Willis.
+Izzy said, taking his purple Crest out of his pocket and showing it to him.

 Mimi took out her green Crest, and beamed.
 "We got 'em back!" she said.